-Alternative contract manufacturers may not be available to us when needed or may not be in a position to satisfy our production requirements at commercially reasonable prices, to our quality and performance standards on a timely basis, or at all.
-Any significant interruption in manufacturing at our contract manufacturers for any reason could require us to reduce our supply of products to our retailers and distributors, which in turn would reduce our revenue, or incur higher freight costs than anticipated, which would negatively impact our devices gross margin.
+Alternative contract manufacturers may not be available when needed or may not be in a position to satisfy production requirements at commercially reasonable prices, to requisite quality and performance standards on a timely basis, or at all.
+Any significant interruption in contract manufacturing for any reason could require the reduction of the supply of products to retailers and distributors.
+Any of these circumstances could reduce our revenue, or cause us to incur higher costs than anticipated, which would negatively impact our Devices gross margin.

-In addition, our contract manufacturers' facilities, and the facilities of our contract manufacturers' suppliers, are located in various geographic areas that may be subject to political, economic, labor, trade, public health, social, and legal uncertainties, including Brazil, China, Mexico, Taiwan, Thailand, and Vietnam, and such uncertainties may harm or disrupt our relationships with these parties or their ability to perform.
-For example, if the tensions between Taiwan and China escalate and impact the operations of our contract manufacturers and their Taiwanese suppliers, our supply chain and our business could be adversely affected.
+In addition, contract manufacturers' facilities, and the facilities of contract manufacturers' suppliers, are located in various geographic areas that may be subject to political, economic, labor, trade, public health, social, and legal uncertainties, including Brazil, China, Mexico, Taiwan, Thailand, and Vietnam, and such uncertainties may harm or disrupt our relationships with these parties or their ability to perform.
+For example, if the tensions between Taiwan and China escalate and impact the operations of contract manufacturers and their Taiwanese suppliers, our supply chain and our business could be adversely affected.
 We believe that the international location of these facilities increases supply risk, including the risk of supply interruptions, tariffs, and trade restrictions on exports or imports.